 It’s a living connection between God and my children, with my wife and I smack dab in the middle.
 Sometimes it’s not pleasant, as our teenagers have had their own growing pains with emotional outbursts, racing hormones and a mixture of confusion and longing.
 But on the whole, those relationships mean everything to me and provide a strong connection to the love of God.

-Being a living example of God’s love is not restricted to parents.
+But being a living example of God’s love is not just restricted to parents.
 Everyone is called to sacrifice one’s time, talent and treasure for the good of others.
 Every day is a personal “Triwizard Tournament” in which we have to navigate the maze of modern life, battle the dragons of ambition, apathy and discrimination, and keep from drowning in a sea of half truths and innuendos.
 The road can be very difficult at times.

 But as the wise headmaster Dumbledore says to Harry at the end of the film, life is “a choice between what is right and what is easy.”

 Faced with mounting political pressures from the Ministry of Magic to discredit Harry’s account of the re-emergence of the dark Lord Voldemort, Dumbledore implores the students to do what’s right and support one another in these dark times.